 Finding the Best Places to Retire Since 2006!

-Today, the city is growing and has won national accolades for its affordable, yet rich quality of life.
+Today, the city is growing and has won national accolades for its reasonabley priced rich quality of life.
 It is surrounded by natural beauty and plenty of places to enjoy the outdoors.

-The median home price is $205,000.
+The median home price is $375,000, a 4% decrease from a year ago.
 Neighborhoods are tidy and peppered with everything from modest ranch ramblers to stately brick contemporaries.

 Maryville is the Blount County seat, making it the economic and cultural hub of this area.
 The Foothills Mall has 70 retailers, including regional and national brands Belk and T. J. Maxx.
 Dining options are primarily family-style chains and in good supply.
 Maryville churches are plentiful.